-Established in 2021 - with 39 years of history! - we are backed by AJO, HighVista Strategies, and Missouri LAGERS.
-We seek superior results in high alpha, difficult-to-trade equity strategies across the globe.
+AJO Vista was established in 2021 (with 40 years of history!) by combining AJO + HighVista Systematic Strategies.
+Our union provides a suite of investment opportunities in high alpha, difficult-to-trade equity strategies across the globe and stacks the deck in favor of investor profit.

+- INDEPENDENT + EMPLOYEE-OWNED

 - SEASONED + SYSTEMATIC

-- INDEPENDENT + COMMUNICATIVE

 - Well-Balanced + Beyond the Numbers

-- Cost-Conscious + Client-Aligned
+- COMMUNICATIVE + CLIENT-ALIGNED